Artificial Intelligence, Social Media, and Political Violence Prevention

 Ernesto Verdeja is an associate professor at the University of Notre Dame holding a joint appointment in the Department of Political Science and the Kroc Institute for International Peace Studies.
 He is also the executive director of the Institute for the Study of Genocide, a nonprofit human rights organization.
 His research is on genocide and mass atrocities, transitional justice, and political reconciliation.

-Michael Yankoski is a postdoctoral research associate in the Department of Computer Science and Engineering at the University of Notre Dame.
+Michael Yankoski is a research affiliate with the Department of Computer Science and Engineering at the University of Notre Dame.
 Michael received his Ph.D from the Kroc Institute for International Peace Studies.
 His research focuses on the intersection of peace studies, social media, and artificial intelligence, with a specific interest in coordinated disinformation campaigns in volatile political contexts.

 Yankoski, Michael, Theisen William, Verdeja, Ernesto, Scheirer, Walter (2021) Artificial Intelligence for Peace: An Early Warning System for Mass Violence.
 In: Keskin T., Kiggins R.D. (eds) Towards an International Political Economy of Artificial Intelligence.

-Yankoski, Michael, Weninger, Time & Scheirer, Walter (2021) Meme Warfare: AI countermeasures to disinformation should focus on popular, not perfect, fakes.
+Yankoski, Michael, Weninger, Tim & Scheirer, Walter (2021) Meme Warfare: AI countermeasures to disinformation should focus on popular, not perfect, fakes.

 William Theisen, Joel Brogan, Pamela Bilo Thomas, Daniel Moreira, Pascal Phoa, Tim Weninger, and Walter Scheirer.
 2020.
 Automatic Discovery of Political Meme Genres with Diverse Appearances.
 Cornell University te arXiv:2001.06122